jellyfishsolutions/lynx-admin-ui/README.md

 * `onSummary`: indicates if the field shall appear in the list view; default: `false`.
 * `searchable`: indicates if the field can be searchable in the list view; default: `false`.
 * `readOnly`: indicates if the field can be only readable in the editor view; default: `false`.
 This parameter can be a `boolean` value, or a function like `(req: Request, currentEntity: any) => Promise<boolean>` (same as the `values` but with different return type).
-* `uiSettings`: contains information on how the fields should appear in the editor interface and in the filtering section of the list interface.
-In both cases, widgets are displayed in the typical 12 column grid system.
-The `editorClasses` and `filterClasses` properties of `uiSettings` can add custom CSS classes to the widget (default to `col-12`).
+* `uiSettings`: containers information on the visual appearance of the field.
+See the `uiSettings` paragraph for more information.

 ### `AdminField` types